 What is it?

-Value Performance analyses the individual changes within an experiment to let you know if they contributed towards an uplift, or negatively impacted your site.
+Value Performance analyzes the individual changes within an experiment to let you know if they contributed towards an uplift, or negatively impacted your site.

 Why would I use it?